motion/orbit/projects/blog/src/pages/hello-world/index.md

 So in the proceeding months we hypothesized, interviewed, debated, prototyped, and eventually landed on the following problems:

-1. Knowledge and information is increasingly siloed and out of our control.
+1. Day-to-day information is getting more noisy, disparate, and hard to explore/find.
-2. As we rely more and more on cloud-based services, our ability to interpret, explore, search and extend information in any unified way has disappeared.
+2. Intranet systems and Wiki's go stale / require too much upkeep to stay relevant.
-3. Intranet systems and Wiki's are almost by definition chronically out of date.
+3. It's hard to understand who is good at what within companies.
-4. Internal app development in general is a pain in the ass: from environemtn, to build, libraries, UI kit, making it interactive, frontend is a huge pain.
-And that doesn't include infrastructure: spinning up servers, managing keys, pushing updates... it's all painful.
+4. Internal apps are a pain: from build to deploying to maintenace.

 #### How we save the internet